MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 -	**has_work_profile** - indicates whether the app is running under Android Work Profile or similar configuration, in order to correlate performance analysis to these environments.

 - **is_treatment** - whether the current perf event is generated in a treatment flight.
-It will be used when we measure and compare the performance data for control group and treatment group in a flight.
+It is used when we measure and compare the performance data for control group and treatment group in a flight.

 - **memorySummary** - information about amount of memory used